opsone-ch/documentation/howto/varnish.rst

 To ensure that Varnish can use your website as backend, we change the following settings:

-- We need to disable Auto SSL and preview auth.
+- We disable Auto SSL and preview auth.
 We add this later on the frontproxy.
 - We bind the website to localhost and port 8080. `This makes the website accessible to Varnish <../varnish.html#backend-host-backend-port>`__.

 For this we set the following configuration within the `Custom JSON` :ref:`customjson_website`: